-The AASB has issued a number of new and amended Accounting Standards and Interpretations that have mandatory application dates for future reporting periods.
-The company has decided not to early adopt any of the new and amended pronouncements.
+The AASB has issued a number of new and amended Accounting Standards and Interpretations that have mandatory application dates for future reporting periods, some of which are relevant to the Company.
+The Company has decided not to early adopt any of the new and amended pronouncements.